guao32/guao32.github.io/index.md

 menuorder: 1
 ---

+#Bio

+- Hello, I'm a Senior at Union College.
+My extra-academic interests are game-theory as it relates to games like poker and backgammon, art history, italian food exports and basketball.

 # Current Projects

-- Summer IDEas project at Union College
+- Summer IDEaS project at Union College: Researching and creating Digital Humanities resources for Jonathan Pearson's Diary.